 Meeting demographic needs

-· Identify underserved sub-market needs: While serving the most prevalent demographic force is a safe bet, take the current supply of housing types into consideration and look for an underserved need.
+While serving the most prevalent demographic force is a safe bet, consider the current supply of housing types and look for an under-served need.
 For instance, if you’re purchasing real estate in a college town with a sizable retiree population, there’s a chance most of the existing housing serves students, providing you with the opportunity to break into the senior housing market.

 Learning how to incorporate demographic information into your real estate investment strategy allows you to become a more competitive investor.
 Understanding how to capitalize on groups vs. available units means reaping the best possible return on your investments.
 While it requires a lot of research, due diligence and strategizing, a demographically informed approach to real estate is one of the safest approaches to buying property.